 We will still accept intent-to-submit materials even if they are submitted after the preferred timelines; however, research development support may be limited according to staff availability and scheduling limitations (due to holidays, University breaks, etc.).

 When preparing an application, the PI (principal investigator) may need to register for an electronic grant application account depending on the funder.
 Sponsored Projects Administration (also called SPA) can help faculty and graduate students create electronic grant application accounts for the National Institute of Health (NIH) and the National Science Foundation (NSF) for online systems such as ASSIST, FastLane and Research.gov.
-Details can be found on their website.
 Other funding sources will have their own online proposal applications.
-If you have questions about establishing an online account, please contact email@example.com for assistance.
+If you have questions about establishing an online account, visit research.umn.edu.

-Budget development is available through the CLA Research Development Team.
+Budget development is available through the CLA Research Services.
 To get started with developing about your budget, learn more about budgets and budget justifications.
-To begin the process of creating your budget, contact the Research Development team with information about the competition you’re applying to and some general ideas about components of your budget.
+To begin the process of creating your budget, complete the Intent to Submit form with information about the competition you’re applying to and some general ideas about components of your budget.

-We strongly recommend that you contact the CLA Research Development Team before submitting application materials to SPA.
-The CLA Research Development has extensive knowledge about application submission requirements, regulations, and University of Minnesota policy.
-The Research Development Team can assist you with the final details and materials of your proposal before you submit it to SPA through the Proposal Routing Form (PRF).
+We strongly recommend contacting the CLA Research Development Team before submitting application materials to SPA.
+The team has extensive knowledge about application submission requirements, regulations, and University of Minnesota policy and can assist you with the final details and materials of your proposal before you submit it to SPA through the Proposal Routing Form (PRF).